-A PS330/10kV substation will provide electric energy for the construction works and to the site’s facilities.
-The new substation will be connected from 330kV operating outdoor switchgear (OSG) to 330kV overhead power line (OPL).
+A PS330/10kV substation will provide electric energy for the construction works and the site’s facilities.
+The new substation will be connected from a 330kV operating outdoor switchgear (OSG) to a 330kV overhead power line (OPL).

 VVER-TOI reactor design

-Offering low construction and operating costs, the new reactor design features an upgraded pressure vessel, improved core design to increase cooling reliability, and advanced passive safety system.
+Offering low construction and operating costs, the new reactor design features an upgraded pressure vessel, an improved core design to increase cooling reliability, and an advanced passive safety system.